Miguelean1/Choreomania/README.md

 </p>

 **Choreomania: The Last Ascent** is a narrative web experience that flips the classic "Wheel of Death" on its head.
 Instead of avoiding elimination, you're fighting for selection.
 Sixteen participants.
-Four brutal trials.
+Four trials.
 One ticket to freedom aboard the *New Esperanza*.

 Developed as a group project for Client Web Development, this game combines dystopian storytelling, retro-futuristic aesthetics, and a raffle system that makes hope feel like a cruel joke.